AlexxNB/svelte-chota/docs_src/src/pages/components/form.md

 ### Selects

-Actualy selects doesn't have a component version.
+Native selects don't have a component version.
 Just use as is.

 ```example
 <select>